 Clipboard history is one of the most powerful features of Windows.
 It allows you to copy multiple things and paste them later.
 However, many users have complained about the Windows 11/10 clipboard history not working issue.
 So, if you are facing a similar issue and copy-paste is not working, I will share some fixes with you when the clipboard not working.

 Clipboard history wasn’t always an integral part of Windows 10.
 Instead, it was introduced with Windows 10’s October 20218 update (Version 1809).

-The best part of this feature is that it allows you to copy and store not just text but HTML and images less than 4MB in size.
+The best part of this feature is that it allows you to copy and store text, HTML, and images less than 4MB in size.
 So you can use them later on.

-Also, the clipboard history supports a maximum entry of 25.
-Plus, the clipboard cleans itself every time you restart or shut down your computer.
-But if pin an entry, only then it will not get erased.
+Also, the clipboard history supports a maximum of 25 entries.
+Plus, the clipboard cleans itself whenever you restart or shut down your computer.
+But if you pin an entry, only then it will not get erased.
 Find out how you can view all the clipboard items.

-So in case if you have more than 25 entries saved in your clipboard history, then it is why the Windows 10 clipboard is not working.
+So, if you have more than 25 entries saved in your clipboard history, then it is why the Windows 10 clipboard history is not working.

-There are a couple of ways to fix clipboard history not working error on Windows 10.
-And in this article, I am going to address the following methods to fix the error:
+There are several ways to fix clipboard history not working errors on Windows 11/10.
+In this article, I am going to address the following methods to fix the error: